hapyl/CFArena/src/main/java/hero_adj.md

 ### In the Shadows (Passive)

 * Now gives Attack and Speed as attributes.
-    * 25 and 5 respectfully.
+    * 25 and 5 respectively.

 #### Omen